-For the year ended December 31, 2021, we recorded a profit after tax from discontinued operations of US\$151 million as compared to a profit after tax from discontinued operations of US\$79 million for the year ended December 31, 2020.
+For the year ended December 31, 2021, we recorded a profit after tax from discontinued operations of US\$ 151 million as compared to a profit after tax from discontinued operations of US\$79 million for the year ended December 31, 2020.
 The increase was mainly due to an increase in service revenue as curfew measures resulting from the COVID-19 pandemic were lifted in Algeria and the repositioning of the business toward the Algerian youth market with a dedicated digital-centric platform.
-For a discussion of the sale of our Algeria operations, please refer to Note 10 - Held for sale and discontinued operations of our Audited Consolidated Financial Statements attached hereto.
+For a discussion of the sale of our Algeria operations, please refer to Note 10 of our Audited Consolidated Financial Statements attached hereto.